TGChenZP/AFLBrownlowPredictor_ML__2023/README.md

 **Method**
 1. Data was crawled and scraped from the afltables, and validated by footywire data; data were then stored by game
 2. Additional features were generated
-3. Features were normalised (x-mean)/sd within each game
+3. Features were normalised (x-mean)/sd within each game - with normalisation performed both with respect to only their team and the players on both teams.
 4. Brownlow votes were turned into three labels using one hot encoding (i.e. 1 vote model: player with 1 vote has label 1, every other player 0; 2 vote model: player with 2 votes has label 2, every other player 0 etc); thus three final models were required
 5. For each model, features that had abs(correlation with label) higher than 0.1 were selected
 6. Many regression models were attempted (tuned to best validation score hyperparameter combination)